How To Get A Haircut You’ll Actually Like, According To Top London Stylists

 The seemingly endless disappointment of a bad haircut is something that unites almost all of us.
 It’s a well-trodden story: You enter the salon armed with a specific idea and unbridled optimism.
-Somewhere in between your first cup of coffee and second magazine, you notice that your hair is a little shorter than anticipated — lopsided, even.
-Still, you thank your hairdresser and tip, thinking that maybe you can fix it at home.
+Somewhere in between your first cup of tea and second magazine, you notice that your hair is a little shorter than anticipated — lopsided, even.
+Still, you thank your hairdresser, thinking that maybe you can fix it at home.
 When that proves fruitless?
-A cry in the bathroom mirror.
+A good cry in the bathroom mirror.

-Certainly, the emotional connection that we have with our hair can’t be underestimated.
-A 2022 study into confidence and appearance, conducted by insights agency Opinium, found that 56% of people polled had recognized “good hair days” as a self-esteem booster.
-Over the years, an abundance of research has also shown that hair is intrinsically linked to identity and self-image.
-All things considered, it makes sense that a slip of the scissors (easily done) or a slight miscommunication can be upsetting.

 AdvertisementADVERTISEMENT

-However, achieving a haircut that you love — well beyond the first day — needn’t be so tricky.
-Ahead, I asked three top London hairstylists how to navigate the salon experience with confidence, and I learned a lot.
+However, achieving a haircut you love — well beyond the first day — needn’t be so tricky.
+Ahead, we asked three top hairstylists how to navigate the salon experience with confidence, and we learned a lot.

 Don’t dodge the consultation — it’s free.